hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/06_daily_tools.md

 [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) is a very popular workflow management system.
 Most of our in-house pipelines are based on Snakemake.
 We are constantly using this so it will be very useful if you make yourself familiar with this system.

-> Andres has made a nice tutorial on Snakemake, ask him for this.
-Eventually this tutorial will be integrated here.

 ## Using R